Iam-samyog/Luminaria-/README.md

 # Luminaria

 Luminaria is a feature-rich blog application built with Django, CSS, JavaScript, and HTML.
-It demonstrates a complete blogging platform with modern best practices, optimized for SEO, usability, and extensibility.
+It demonstrates a complete blogging platform with modern best practices, optimized for SEO, usability, and extensibility.A lot of resources were used during the process of building this site, mostly Django 5 by Example/ Antonio Melé, documentation and so on .

 ## Features